MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

 In the *Physical qubit parameters* group you can see the physical qubit properties that were assumed for this estimation.
 For example, the time to perform a single-qubit measurement and a single-qubit gate are assumed to be 100 ns and 50 ns, respectively.

 > [!TIP]
 > You can also access the output of the Resource Estimator as a Python dictionary using the [result.data()](xref:qsharp.estimator.EstimatorResult) method.
+For example, to access the physical counts `result.data()["physicalCounts"]`.

 For more information, see [the full list of output data](xref:microsoft.quantum.overview.resources-estimator-output.data) for the Resource Estimator.